vcanus/vcanus.github.io/_pages/contact.md

 ---

 Welcome to VCANUS.
-We are seeking developers who love to code.
+We are seeking for developers who love programming.

  - Phone : +82-31-698-3517
  - Fax : +82-31-698-3518